trying to build a basic linear algebra library

 If you get a long list of errrors it's usually best to start with the one at the top because later errors can be caused by earlier ones.

-Last edited on
+Last edited on Sep 30, 2022 at 10:50am

 also try to find the first error that relates to your code.
-You might first get errors relating to the c++ standard library.
+You might first get errors relating to the Python standard library.
 That will be the line in your code that is causing an error.

 Topic archived.
 No new replies allowed.